NVE/ebm/docs/source/input_description.rst

             ``tertiary_load_coverage``
             - required
-            - float
             - float using a decimal point ('.') as the separator
             - **0.0** ≤ value ≤ **1.0**

             ``"base_load_coverage``
             - required
-            - float
+            - float using a decimal point ('.') as the separator
             - **0.0** ≤ value ≤ **1.0**

             ``peak_load_coverage``
             - required
-            - float
+            - float using a decimal point ('.') as the separator
             - **0.0** ≤ value ≤ **1.0**

             ``base_load_efficiency``
             - required
-            - float
+            - float using a decimal point ('.') as the separator
             - value > **0.0**

             ``peak_load_efficiency``
             - required
-            - float
+            - float using a decimal point ('.') as the separator
             - value > **0.0**

             ``tertiary_load_efficiency``
             - required
-            - float
+            - float using a decimal point ('.') as the separator
             - value > **0.0**

             ``domestic_hot_water_energy_product``